NopeNix/Flickr_Pool_Scraper/README.md

 Scrape Flickr Pools (Docker Container) - with Filter Options

 ## How To Use
 You Provide a Flickr Pool ID (e.g. ```1629008@N24``` this can be found in the Pool URL e.g. https://www.flickr.com/groups/```1629008@N24```/) via a Docker Environment Varialbe and the Container will download up to 500 Pictures of this Pool and will update the collection every x Minutes (can be set by you) with the latest pictures.
+Old Pictures will not be deleted.

 ## docker-compose Example
 The Docker Compose Example should be self-explanatory.